 I prefer a mix: about 1/3 Gala, 1/3 Fuji and 1/3 Honeycrisp.

 Just wash them in cold water, no soap.
 We're going to remove the skins anyway, so don't spend too much time on it.
 You can remove any stickers that the grocery store put on the apples, though.
 Peelers often get sutck on those.

 The fastest way to peel the apples is one of these peelers!
 With firm apples, it takes about 20 seconds per apple.
 These apple peelers don't work well on soft, mushy apples or apples with soft spots on them.
 In that case your stuck with a hand peeler!

 Once they're peeled, remove any remaining brown spots (see the photo at left - before removing the blemishes.)

 These apple peelers work absolutely great on firm apples, pears and potatoes.
 They don't work so well on apples that are mush or have soft spots.
 There are 2 types of peelers: those that have a suction base ("Back to Basics", below) and those that clamp on to the edge of a table ("Progressive" below").
 I prefer the suction type as you can use it more places.
 As you can see in the photo below, it's so easy, a 3 year can (and eagerly will) peel the apples!)
 Click on the links below for more info or to order one.

 You can use a knife, but the $5 corer/slicer you see in the photo is

-is the fastest, easiest way.
-But any slices that are between ¼-inch and
+fastest, easiest way.
+But any slices that are between 1/4-inch and 1/2 inch

 Remove seeds, stems, any hard parts near the seeds and brown or soft spots.